sclereid/sclereid.github.io/about.md

 About site:
 -------------

-This work is licensed under a <a href="https://creativecommons.org/licenses/by-\
+This work is licensed under a <a href="https://creativecommons.org/licenses/by-nc-sa/3.0/">CC-BY-NC-SA 3.0</a> license.
+You are free to free to copy and share, but an appropriate credit is required.
-nc-sa/3.0/">CC-BY-NC-SA 3.0</a> license.

 ### comments: